The MercyCare board has wide-ranging skills and brings a wealth of experience to MercyCare.

-She is General Manager, Advocacy, with the Law Society of Western Australia, having previously held the roles of Senior Legal Counsel at UWA and Consultant, Corporate & Commercial with Jackson McDonald Lawyers.
+Mary was appointed to the MercyCare Board in July 2014 and appointed Chair in November 2014.
+She is currently General Manager, Advocacy, with the Law Society of Western Australia, having previously held the roles of Senior Legal Counsel at UWA and Consultant, Corporate & Commercial with Jackson McDonald Lawyers.

-Mary is also a non-executive director of HBF Health Limited, the Local Government Insurance Scheme, the Australian Pro Bono Centre Ltd, a member of the Commission, Catholic Education Commission WA and Chair, Central Regional TAFE WA.
+Mary is also a non-executive director of the Local Government Insurance Scheme, the Australian Pro Bono Centre Ltd, a member of the Catholic Education Commission WA and Chair, Central Regional TAFE WA.

-She has also been a director of HBF Insurance Pty Ltd prior to the sale of the general insurance underwriting business, a Director of HBF Financial Services Pty Ltd until 2009 and a member of HBF’s Finance and Investment Committee until June 2011.
+She has also been a director of HBF Health Ltd (until October 2018), HBF Insurance Pty Ltd prior to the sale of the general insurance underwriting business and a Director of HBF Financial Services Pty Ltd until 2009.

 Mary has experience as a Company Secretary and Chair for not-for-profit organisations.

 Darren CutriDeputy Chairperson of the Board

 Darren was the Chief Finance Officer and Acting University Secretary for the University of Notre Dame Australia.

 He was appointed to the MercyCare Board in July 2009.

 Darren has 14 years' experience in the not-for-profit sector, in particular health care.

 Twelve of those years were with the St John of God Health Care Inc Group.